Paula Simons

-Paula Simons (born September 7, 1964) is a Canadian politician and former journalist who been a senator from Alberta since 2018.
+Paula Simons (born September 7, 1964) is a Canadian politician and former journalist who has been a senator from Alberta since 2018.
 Simons was appointed to the Senate of Canada on the advice of Prime Minister Justin Trudeau and sits as a member of the Independent Senators Group (ISG) caucus.
 She is best known for her work with the Edmonton Journal and has also worked for as a producer for CBC Radio.

 Early life and education

 Simons was born and raised in Edmonton, Alberta, one of two children born to Norman Wolfe and Oli (née Dyck) Simons.
-Her father, a lawyer, was of Jewish descent; her paternal grandparents had immigrated from Russia and settled in Round Hill, Alberta where he was raised.
+Her father, a lawyer, was of Jewish descent; he was raised in Round Hill, Alberta, where his parents had settled after immigrating from Russia.
 She earned an honours bachelor of arts degree in English literature and minor in French and comparative literature from the University of Alberta in 1986, and a master's degree in journalism from Stanford University, before spending time as a fellow at the Poynter Institute for Media Studies.

+She is married to a man described as the eldest son of "a brave and resourceful single mother" and "the best kind of feminist" in a column celebrating their 25th wedding anniversary, and they have children including a daughter who lives in Vancouver.